threedworld-mit/tdw/Documentation/api/command_api.md

 | `"yaw"` | Shake your head "no". |
 | `"roll"` | Put your ear to your shoulder. |

+# ReplicantArmCommand

+These commands involve a Replicant's arm.

 # ReplicantArmMotionCommand

 These commands involve the motion of a Replicant's arm.